"The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software"

 - Paused status: If an object is paused by the user, or a schedule, all sensors on it are paused as well

 There is one exception for devices and sensors: The IP address or DNS name of a device and compatibility settings are always inherited by sensors and can not be changed on sensor level.

 The actual overriding of the parent's settings takes place in an object's settings: Remove the check mark symbol at the beginning of the respective line inherit from [parent object] .
 For example, the screenshot below shows Windows systems credentials settings after removing the check mark symbol.

 For all settings (except passwords), PRTG already includes a set of default values so you can get started with the software immediately.
 For example, the following settings will be inherited by all sensors from the Root group:

 - SNMP version 1 with community string set to public (default values for most devices)

 You may need to change some of the default entries as you become used to the interface.
 However, these settings will initially suffice for most situations.

-Before sensor setup, please review the Root group's settings and set the default values to suit your setup, including necessary credentials for all kinds of systems in your network you want to monitor (Windows, Linux, virtual servers, etc.).
+Before sensor setup, please review the Root group settings and set the default values to suit your setup.
+This should include the credentials for the types of systems in your network you want to monitor (Windows, Linux, virtual servers, etc.).